Wuxhu11/LittleTiger/_projects/1_project.md

 </div>

 We are <span style="color: blue;">the first to consider the case that all clients compete against each other</span> {% cite Wu24a %}.
-This occurs when all clients are in the same market area and provides the same service or product.
+This occurs when all clients are in the same market area and provide the same service or product.